anna-geller/packaging-prefect-flows/README.md

 ## Kubernetes Secrets for ``image_pull_secrets``
-In order to get a custom image from a remote private container image repository, you need to create a Kubernetes secret object as pass it to the ``KubernetesRun``
+In order to get a custom image from a remote private container image repository, you need to create a Kubernetes secret object and pass it to the ``KubernetesRun``

 Here is an example for AWS ECR: